whetstoneresearch/doppler/Deployments.md

 Here are the networks that Doppler is officially deployed to:

 - Mainnets: Unichain, Base, Ink
-- Testnets: Unichain Sepolia, World Chain Sepolia, Monad Testnet, Base Sepolia
+- Testnets: Unichain Sepolia, World Chain Sepolia, MegaETH Testnet, Monad Testnet, Base Sepolia

 {% hint style="danger" %}
 If there are contracts not reflected here but claiming to be instances of Doppler, they are not considered canonical.
 Use with caution. :rotating_light: